ssiddhantsharma/RFdiffusion_to_Genie2_Convertor/README.md

 2. Expanding motif definitions to cover full chains while preserving which parts should be fixed vs. designable
 3. Adjusting array shapes to avoid SALAD's size mismatch errors

-These compatibility fixes are applied automatically for all outputs.
-This eliminates common errors when using the generated files with SALAD's multi-motif scaffolding.

 ## Key Features